OscarRobertRodriguez/articlesModernDeveloper/_posts/2016-10-03-variable-hoisting.md

 ```

 This example shows why we can't rely on JavaScript hoisting when it comes to variables and should not use variables in the global scope if possible for this reason.
-If you must use global variables declare them at the top of your code but this goes with all your code even the variables in your function should be declared at the top of there lexical scope
+If you must use global variables declare them at the top of your code but this goes with all your code even the variables in your function should be declared at the top of their lexical scope
 to avoid this problem.

 <h1 style="color:#3CCAE6">Summary</h1>